 It's a situation you probably wouldn't stand.
 What you would do, is follow that guy back to his cubicle and claim the chair back.
 You wouldn't even consider otherwise.

-Now, on Tuesday morning, a meeting invitation pops up in your calender.
+Now, on Tuesday morning, a meeting invitation pops up in your calendar.
 It's from this women that you kind of know from down the hall and this meeting subject is something you've heard a little about.
 There's no agenda, no clear explanation why you should be included.
 Yet, you accept the invitation and you go.
 No questions asked.

 When the highly unproductive meeting is over you go back to your desk and wish you could get the 2 hours back.
 Just like you wish you could get your chair back.